PolCurto/chip8-emulator/README.md

     ./Chip-8 <ROM file>

 In the /Roms directory there are all the ROMs I tested, they should work fine.
-There are a lot more in the internet if you want ot try them out.
+There are a lot more in the internet if you want to try them out.

 ## Dependencies